esx-framework/esx-documentation/docs/index.md

 ## Discord

 Join our [Development Discord](https://discord.me/esx) to discuss FiveM & ESX development with the staff and members.
-It's not a discord to ask for help for inproper ESX installs, etc.
+It's not a Discord to ask for help for inproper ESX installs, etc.